ellakoa/postcard-poem/content/posts/sweet-nothings.md

   In spring we wake to the Cuckoo's song.

   Many years have passed us by
-  We have grown old together you and I.
+  We still stand together you and I.
 alignPoemLeft: true
 removePostcardPadding: false
 address: |-